 I’m of the belief that packing food is one of the easiest ways to keep the kids (and yourself) happy when in the car for hours and hours.
 You can eat whenever anyone gets hungry without the need to find options on the route.

 Packing your own food is also an easy way to limit stops and get to your destination a little quicker.
 And it can be a real money saver, too.
 You don’t have to spend a ton of time prepping either, because I’m going to share my favorite fast and easy options for packing snacks for road trips.

 These can all serve as standalone snacks, or they can be put together to make easy road trip food and meals.

 Sign up for our email updates to get tips and ideas sent to your inbox.

 This list includes my go-to snacks for kids and adults.
 Adjust how you serve some of these for littler kids as needed.
 And pack in a cooler or cooler bag if traveling in the summer to keep everything cool and in good shape.

 Snack bars are an easy (and often less messy) snack to pack.
 Here are some of my favorites.

-- Dino Bars (these are my favorite snack bar for one year olds since they’re so easy to eat)
+- Dino Bars (these are my favorite snack bar for 1-year-olds since they’re so easy to eat)

 - Perfect Kid Bars